planetfederal/workshops/workshops/geogig/doc/source/gui_workflow/edits.rst

    We should see that Alice is using the **review** branch, which is at the same position as **master**.

 #.
 Our current branch should now be the **review** branch.
 This time instead of exporting the shapefile from the command line, all we have to do is click :guilabel:`Open repository in QGIS`.
-The plugin will export the file our repo's directory, and add the layer to our project.
+The plugin will export the file to our repository directory, and add the layer to our project.

    .. figure:: img/gui_openrepo.png